mvolkmann/blog/src/alpine.md

 ### x-if

 The `x-if` directive conditionally includes the contents of a `template` element.
-It can only be used in `template` elements.
+Its value is a JavaScript expression that is interpreted as a Boolean condition.
 When the condition is false, the element will not be included in the DOM.
+This directive can only be applied to `template` elements.

 For example: